T-Spin Triple (TST)

 There are four main ways to build a TST mid-game.

-The notch is probably the easiest shape to recognize.
+The notch is probably the most straightforward shape to recognize.
 Notice how using LJ (first image) is not the only way to create a TST.
 Other combinations may lead to a cleaner stack.

-Below is a shape that is essentially the same as a notch with L/J already placed, so you can create a TST from this shape as well.
+Below is a shape that is essentially the same as a notch with J/L already placed so you can create a TST from this shape as well.